-- (a) According to the farming land use map, describe the current distribution of farming land uses in Mui Wo and discuss the dominant locational factors.
-Does the distribution meet your hypothesis? (any other locational factors?) - (b) Refer to the farming land use map and other field data, describe the distribution and characteristics of leisure farming. - 2.
-Refer to the aerial photo of Mui Wo (1974) and the field data, discuss the favourable locational factor(s) to the farming activities in the early 1970s. - 3. (a) Refer to the data collected (p.15) and the visit of hydroponic system, compare the merits and demerits of conventional farming and controlled environment agriculture (CEA). - (b) After visiting the modern farming technology, discuss which technology is suitable to improve the food self-sufficiency rate of Hong Kong. - 4.
+- 1. (a) According to the farming land use map, describe the current distribution of farming land uses in Mui Wo and discuss the dominant locational factors. - Do the distribution meet your hypothesis? (any other locational factors?) - (b) Refer to the farming land use map and other field data, describe the distribution and characteristics of leisure farming. - 2.
+Refer to the aerial photo of Mui Wo (1974) and the field data, discuss the favourable locational factor(s) to the farming activities in the early 1970s. - 3. (a) Refer to the data collected (p.17) and the visit of hydroponic system, compare the merits and demerits of conventional farming and controlled environment agriculture (CEA). - (b) After visiting the modern farming technology, discuss which technology is suitable to improve the food self-sufficiency rate of Hong Kong. - 4.
+From your field observations and data collected, discuss the major constraints faced by local farmer.
+Discuss suggestions to overcome the relevant constraints. - 5.
 Compare the results of the water quality of Water Inlet and Water Outlet.
 Discuss how farming activities affect the water quality.